v1et4nh/Bot_PriceScraper/README.md

                      ('Spezi', 'https://www.flaschenpost.de/paulaner-spezi/paulaner-spezi', 10),
                      ('FritzKola', 'https://www.flaschenpost.de/fritz-kola/fritz-kola', 18)]
     ```
-  If the price falls below that pricetrigger, it will send a message to your telegram account. <br>
+  If the price falls below the pricetriger, a message will be sent to your telegram account. <br>
-  For testing purposes, set your pricetrigger to a high value to definitely receive an alert.
+  For testing purposes, set your pricetrigger to a high value to definitely trigger an alert.

 * For testing & debug purposes unhide your browser to observe the steps made by the script by changing the parameter `run_background` to False:
     ```python
     flaschenpost = Flaschenpost(list_beverage=list_beverage, run_background=False)
     ```

-Once everything is set up, you can just run the script and see what happens. <br>
+Once everything is set up, you can run the script and see what happens: <br>
 ```shell script
 $ (venv) python main.py
 ```